Pentazenium: History

 The reaction succeeded, and [N5]+[AsF6]- was created in sufficient quantities to be fully characterized by NMR, IR and Raman spectroscopy in 1999.
 The salt was highly explosive, but when AsF5 was replaced by SbF5, a stronger Lewis acid, much more stable [N5]+[SbF6]- was produced, shock-resistant and thermally stable up to 60–70 °C. This made bulk quantities, easy handling, and X-ray crystal structure analysis possible.

-Actually N5+ had been predicted by ab initio calculations as a member of the dicyanamide isoelectronic series by Pyykkö and Runeberg in 1991 and this was quoted as ref.
-[10] of Christe [2] in 1999.

 Preparation

 Reaction of N2F+ and HN3 in dry HF at −78 °C is the only known method so far: